MarketIN-Inc/marketin_laravel_bridge/README.md

 ]);
 ```

 The middleware still supplies affiliate and campaign identifiers automatically, so you only pass the fields you know at confirmation time.
-You can mix this PHP helper with the webhook flow as needed.
+You can mix this PHP helper with the webhook flow as needed; the dispatcher resolves identifiers with the following precedence:

-### URL parameter intake

-The bridge inspects the page URL every time it boots.
-If the query string contains `aid`, `cid`, or `pid`, those values are persisted to `window.sessionStorage` (stored under the `marketinParams` key) and merged into the payload that initialises the Marketin SDK.
+1. Explicit payload values you pass to `ConversionDispatcher::queue()`
+2. Context values provided alongside the payload
+3. Current request query parameters (`aid`, `cid`, `pid`)
+4. Persisted identifiers from the middleware (session/cookie)
+5. Defaults from `config/marketin.php`

+### Attribution persistence

+When a visitor lands on a Marketin link such as:

 ```text
 https://example.com/product/101?pid=101&cid=3&aid=8